-As of Friday morning, more than 5,000 people have shared the post on Facebook.
+Two-thousand people shared the post overnight on Facebook.
 Thousands of people across the country came to the “grandma’s” defense, ready to welcome her into their home.

-“I just want you to know that you aren’t alone,” Carlock said.
+“I just want you to know that you aren’t alone,” Carson said.
 “If you find yourself wanting to be a part of a family on Christmas, just reach out.”

-Carlock said he did get in contact with the “grandma” through email, her name is Carrie.
-However, because of all the negative feedback, she is hesitant to reach out to anyone about joining them for Christmas.
+Carson said he did get in contact with the “grandma” through email, her name is Carrie.
+However, because of all the negative feedback she is hesitant to reach out to anyone about joining them for Christmas.